 About

-CAD-Viewer.org aims to become a high-quality website for sharing CAD files.
+CAD-Viewer.org is a European project to create a high-quality website for sharing CAD files.
 We believe that the future of engineering and most of the software is on the web, and that’s why we created rapid & secure cloud infrastructure.

-- For un-registered users: Free usage of the software with limitations due to spam & boots.
+- Un-registered usage: Free usage of the software with limitations due to spam & boots.

-- For registered users: Full usage of the software & X Mb/Gb of free storage for private content.
+- Registered (free) accounts: Full usage of the software and X Mb/Gb of free storage for private content.

-- For premium users: The possibility of buying extra storage and the priority on conversion queues.
+- Premium accounts: The possibility of buying extra storage and the priority on conversion queues.

-- For enterprises: Private cloud instances and on-demand customization.
+- Enterprise Instances: Private cloud instances and on-demand customization.

 The story behind the project

-This project was conceived and developed by me, Rafael Senties Martinelli, a software subcontractor in the aeronautics industry.
-Alongside my professional work, I dedicate time to exploring and maintaining personal projects.
+This project is conceived and developed by me, Rafael Senties Martinelli, a software subcontractor.
+Alongside my professional work, I dedicate some time to explore and maintain personal projects.

-The idea of a CAD viewer began in November 2015 during my studies, when a colleague from the University, Paul Renard, shared with me a Python snippet based on pythonocc-core.
-The library’s potential immediately caught my attention, and I saw an opportunity to combine it with the Django framework to create a web-based CAD viewer.
+The idea of a CAD viewer began in November 2015, while doing a Master’s Degree on Mechanical Design Engineering.
+Paul Renard, a colleague from the University, shared with me a snippet based on pythonocc-core and the library’s potential immediately caught my attention.
+I saw an opportunity to import it in the Django framework and create a web-based CAD viewer.

 The project stayed on hold until the summer of 2018, when a conversation with a CAD expert, Romain Chelmas reignited my interest.
 His curiosity and enthusiasm motivated me to create a demo for him and relaunch the project online.